JAlcocerT/JAlcocerT/content/blog/ai_live_search.md

 See how:

 1. Your search gets translated into a search query: *how can i [selfhost raneto](https://fossengineer.com/raneto-markdown-knowledgebase-selfhosting/) with docker-compose?*

-2. Results are loaded from DDG
+2. Results are loaded from DDG: *duckduckgo search is used*

 ![Local Deep Researcher - Web Query Step](/blog_img/GenAI/ai-search/langgraph-web-query.png)

 ### Perplexity

 <!--
 https://www.fahdmirza.com/2024/07/install-perplexica-with-searxng-and.html